rzl-app/ziggy/README.md

 route().current('events.show');  // false
 ```

-`route().current()` optionally accepts parameters as its second argument, and will check that their values also match in the current URL:
+`route().current(...)` optionally accepts parameters as its second argument, and will check that their values also match in the current URL:

 ```js
 // Laravel route called 'venues.events.show' with URI '/venues/{venue}/events/{event}'